 People told us they felt safe and were confident the staff did everything possible to protect them from harm.
-They told us they could speak with the manager and staff if they were worried about anything and they were confident their concerns would be taken seriously and acted upon, with no recriminations.
+They told us they could speak with the acting manager the acting manager and staff if they were worried about anything and they were confident their concerns would be taken seriously and acted upon, with no recriminations.
 People told us they were, "Safe and no worries at all," and "I feel safe with everything," and "I feel safe both with the building and the staff."
 Visitors told us "I am very happy with the staff, they take the stress away and I know my mother is safe and everything is really good."
-However we found there were shortfalls which compromised people's safety and placed people at risk from unsafe care.